skd-alt/skd-alt/README.md

 - 👀 I’m interested in python development
 - 🌱 I’m currently learning ...
 - 💞️ I’m looking to collaborate on website apps for business analytics
-- 📫 How to reach me ... email
+- 📫 How to reach me ... email sipho@skanalytics.co.za

 <!---
 skd-alt/skd-alt is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.